mahammadZeynalov/frodoai/README.md

 FrodoAI is an interactive quiz game where you embark on an adventure as Frodo Baggins from The Lord of the Rings.
 Answer questions posed by characters from Middle-earth and influence the fate of the One Ring.
 Will you destroy it, or will it remain lost?

+The application leverages the Galadriel to interact directly with OpenAI from smart contracts.
+Instead of making requests to OpenAI through a backend server, the smart contracts communicate with OpenAI, allowing seamless integration and interaction with the AI model within the decentralized ecosystem.
+This approach enhances security and decentralization by eliminating the need for a centralized backend for AI requests.

+Additionally, the Web3Auth library is integrated to simplify user onboarding.
+Its embedded accounts feature allows Web2 users to seamlessly create accounts and start engaging with the application without requiring prior knowledge of Web3, making it accessible to a broader audience.

 ## Features:

 - **Character-driven Questions:** Each question is presented by a unique character from The Lord of the Rings.